-All applications must be submitted through the web-based Autism Speaks Science Grants System - https://science.grants.autismspeaks.org.
-Please Note:

-- 1. The Fellowship candidate must be the applicant.
-If you are new to our system, register with your institutional email address.
-Otherwise log in to your previously established account.
-We recommend using the following browsers: Chrome, Firefox, Safari or IE 10 and higher (Mobile browsers and tablet-based browsers are not currently supported.)
-Complete your profile information.
-Applicants should list their primary institution as the location where their proposed research will occur.
-This is especially important if the fellow is moving to a new institution for their doctoral program. - 2.
+- 1. All applications must be submitted through the Autism Speaks Science Grants System at https://science.grants.autismspeaks.org.
+See general instructions for preparing letters of intent and full applications on page 5. - 2.
+The fellowship candidate must be the applicant.
+If you are new to the Autism Speaks Science Grants system, register with your institutional email address.
+Otherwise, log in to your previously established account.
+We recommend using the following browsers: Chrome, Firefox, Safari or Edge (Mobile browsers and tablet-based browsers are not currently supported.)
+Complete your profile information. - Note: Applicants should list their primary institution as the location where their proposed research will occur.
+This is especially important if the fellow is moving to a new institution for their doctoral program. - 3.
 Fellows should use the regular NIH biosketch rather than the fellow biosketch.

-Submitting the Letter of Intent (LOI)
+Submitting the Letter of Intent

 Log in and click "Applications" at the top of the profile page or "Go to Applications" at the bottom of the page.
+Choose "Start a new LOI or application".

+Predoctoral applicants choose "Royal Arch Masons Predoctoral Fellowship 2024" Postdoctoral applicants choose "Royal Arch Masons Postdoctoral Fellowship 2024"

-Choose "Start a new LOI or application" then "Royal Arch Masons Fellowship 2020."
-The LOI includes two web pages, the Basic Information Page and the LOI Form.
+The LOI includes two web pages-the Basic Information Page and the Letter of Intent Form.
 The requirements for each page are as follows:

-- 1. Basic Information Page includes: - a.
-Title: Enter less than 100 characters, spaces included - b.
-Scientific abstract: Describe the project goal(s) and/or hypothesis, specific aims, research methods, expected results and significance/relevance to CAPD research areas as stated above. (up to 1,500 characters, spaces included) - c.
-Brain tissue sources: Complete as applicable to the research project. - d.
-Key personnel: Mentors and consultants (Tip: Start by entering the last name.)
-It is important to enter all individuals participating in the research project.
-Final changes to this list can be made during completion of the application. - e.
-Responsible official: Choose the Responsible Official (RO) from the PI's institution.
-You must have an institutional email to add a new person.
-A mentor cannot also serve as an RO. - f.
-Keywords: Carefully select all the relevant keywords associated with the research project.
-This information is used to select expert reviewers who are knowledgeable about your particular field of study. - g.
-Note: All this information will be available for review and editing during the application stage. - 2.
-Letter of Intent Form includes: - a.
-Training plan summary: Short summary of the training plan and how it will contribute to the fellow's career development, including training activities outside of the research (courses, rotations, conferences, etc.). (up to 4,000 characters, spaces included) - b.
-Fellow biosketch: NIH format not to exceed five pages.
-Biosketches should only contain published or in-press manuscripts. - c.
-Primary mentor biosketch: NIH format not to exceed five pages
+- 1. Basic Information Page: - Title: Enter less than 100 characters, spaces included - Scientific abstract: 1,500 characters, spaces included.
+Describe the project goal(s) and/or hypothesis, specific aims, research methods, expected results and significance/relevance to CAPD research areas as stated above. - Key personnel: Mentors and consultants: Enter all individuals participating in the research project.
+Hint: start by entering the last name.
+Many researchers are already in our database.
+If you need to add someone new, you must use their institutional email address.
+Final changes to this list can be made during completion of the application.

+- Responsible Official (RO): Choose the RO from the Pl's institution.
+First, check the drop-down list for officials from your institution who are already in the system.
+If needed, add a new person using their institutional email address.
+A mentor cannot also serve as an RO. - Keywords: Carefully select all the relevant keywords associated with the research project.
+This information is used to select expert reviewers who are knowledgeable about your particular field of study.

+Note: All this information will be available for review and editing during the application stage.

+2. Letter of Intent Form:

-- d.
-Other mentor biosketches, if applicable: NIH format not to exceed five pages per person - e.
-Statement of commitment from the primary mentor Describe the availability of resources essential to achieve the specific aims and career goals of the fellow.
+- Graduation/Experience: - Predoctoral applicants: Enter your expected graduation date.
+Note: It is understood it is an estimate, but applicants should have two full years remaining. - Postdoctoral applicants: Enter the year of your Ph.D./M.D.
+Applicants should not have more than five years of postdoctoral experience at the commencement of the award. - Training Plan Summary: 4,000 characters, spaces included.
+Short summary of the training plan and how it will contribute to the fellow's career development, including training activities outside of the research (courses, rotations, conferences, etc.). - Fellow Biosketch: NIH format, not to exceed five pages.
+Biosketches should only contain published or in-press manuscripts. - Primary Mentor Biosketch: NIH format, not to exceed five pages. - Other Mentor Biosketches (if applicable): NIH format, not to exceed five pages per person. - Statement of Commitment from the Primary Mentor: Describe the availability of resources essential to achieve the specific aims and career goals of the fellow.
 Include the mentor's training experience.
 This should NOT be a letter of recommendation for the fellow.